mr-r0ot/Ai_How-special-are-you/README.md

 ## 📊 Data & Validation

 * The project ships with compact, preprocessed statistical lookup tables (JSON) representing global distributions for selected features.
-* All data sources are documented in the `/data` folder (or `DATA-SOURCES.md`) and include provenance (source name, year, and the transformation steps used to generate percentiles).
-* You can replace or update data files to reflect newer sources — the engine will adapt without code changes.

 ---